JeeWeetje/iot-workshop/TheThingsNetwork.md

 ...
 ```

-*Note: the message consists of valid Json telemetry.*
+*Note: the message consists of valid JSON telemetry.*

-*Note: Keep the bridge running untill the end of the complete workshop.*
+*Note: Keep the bridge running until the end of the complete workshop.*

 ## Monitoring the arrival of the telemetry in Azure